maingk/Richard_Portfolio/README.md

 ###

-For more details see [GitHub Flavored Markdown](https://maingk.github.io/Richard_Portfolio/)
+For more details see [Richard's Portfolio](https://maingk.github.io/Richard_Portfolio/)